 On the science fiction side, something like the finale of the 2009 Star Trek reboot just has me laughing my ass off because almost everything about it is wrong for so many reasons in a franchise that otherwise at least tries to get the science right.
 Note: I’m also a huge Star Wars nerd, but I’m very forgiving of any science being ignored there because these were never anything other than fantasy films.
 It’s the same thing with Harry Potter.
 I’m not going to fault the science there, because no one ever claimed that any existed.
 Although some of the rules of magic seem to have become a bit… stretchy over the years.

 But… where do I start with what that Star Trek film got wrong?
 The idea of “red matter” is a good place to begin.
 Sorry, but what does that even mean?
 There is only one element that is naturally red, and that’s bromine.
 Other elements might be mined from red-colored ore, like mercury is from cinnabar, but otherwise, nope.
-So far when it comes to matter, we have demonstrated five and postulated six forms: Bose-Einstein condensate, which is what happens when matter gets so cold that a bunch of atoms basically fuse into one super nucleus within an electron cloud; solid, which you’re probably pretty familiar with; liquid, see above; gas, ditto; and plasma, which is a gas that is so hot that it ionizes or basically becomes the opposite of the coldest form, with a cloud of super-electrons surround a very jittery bunch of spread out nuclei.
+So far when it comes to matter, we have demonstrated five and postulated six forms: Bose-Einstein condensate, which is what happens when matter gets so cold that a bunch of atoms basically fuse into one super nucleus within an electron cloud; solid, which you’re probably pretty familiar with; liquid, see above; gas, ditto; and plasma, which is a gas that is so hot that it ionizes or basically becomes the opposite of the coldest form, with a cloud of super-electrons surrounding a very jittery bunch of spread-out nuclei.
 The one form we have postulated but haven’t found yet is dark matter, which is designed to explain certain observations we’ve made about gravitational effects within and between galaxies.

 Which brings me to the other gigantic and egregious cock-up from the Star Trek film.
 This supposed “red matter” is able to turn anything into a black hole.
 It does it to a planet early in the film, and to a spaceship near the end.
 Okay, so that means that “red matter” is incredibly dense with a strong gravitational pull, but if that’s the case, then a neutron star could accomplish the same, sort of.
 It’s one step above a black hole — an object that is so compressed by gravity that it is basically a ball of solid neutrons with a cloud of electrons quivering all through and around it.
 Neutrons are one of two particles found in the nucleus of atoms, the other being protons.
 It’s just that the gravitational pressure at this point is so strong that it mushes all of the protons together enough to turn them into neutrons, too.